PacktPublishing/Go-for-DevOps/README.md

 ## Errata
  * Page xxi (Under to get the most out of this book): **gPRC(https://grpc.io)** _should be_ **gRPC(https://grpc.io)**
+ * Chapter 1, Type assertion, in the switch statement, all of the fmt.Printf("...", i) should be fmt.Printf("...", v)

 ## Get to Know the Authors
 **John Doak**